Book Review: "Profits Unlimited: A Wall Street Insider Reveals the Secret to Life-Changing Wealth," by Paul Mampilly

 Mampilly credits his father as a role model for his success as a risk-taker and striver.
 He describes his own journey from India to Dubai and then America for education and opportunity, Now equipped with financial and accounting education, he landed a job with Bankers Trust in portfolio management for rich people.
-He writes about what he learned on Wall Street and the lessons learned from both college and career.
+He writes about what he learned on Wall Street and the lessons he learned in college and in his career.

 When I was on Wall Street I made money for the 1%, the European aristocracy, Swiss private banks and the Royal Bank of Scotland, my job was to help big banks turn millions into billions.

 But I knew that that was not how I wanted to spend the rest of my career.
 I want to help Main Street Americans turn thousands into hundreds of thousands and enjoy life."
 Paul Mampilly